cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Surgery allows the character to extensive and complicated surgical procedures to treat major trauma.
-This includes removing bullets, repairing internal bleeding and operating on broken bones.
+This includes removing bullets, repairing internal bleeding, and operating on broken bones.

 ###### Field Medic